Strong women wear their pain like stilettos. No matter how much it hurts, all you see is the beauty of it.

 The word is out.

-According to some dancers who happen to secure more bags than a grocery bagger, the tables have turned.
+According to some dancers who happen to secure more bags than your local grocery bagger, the tables have turned.
 They’re now the ones pointing the finger and laughing at civilians who are stuck working their 9-to-5s.
 They don’t understand why these so-called “independent women” haven’t escaped the corporate world to find a new place of refuge; the jungle.
 A place where there’s enough rain to go around.
 And even if money doesn’t grow on trees—money talks, and women who would never think of entering the jungle to dance are now starting to openly listen.
 The societal attitude towards those who twerk for a living has been rapidly changing its tune.
-Just take a look at the amount of housewives that are taking pole dance classes.
+Just take a look at the number of housewives that are taking pole dance classes.
 They’re not shy about wanting to have a little taste of the strip club life.
-There is less public stigma and the taboo of sliding down a dirty pole is wearing off.
+There is less public stigma and the taboo of sliding down a shiny pole is wearing off.

 But it’s still not for everyone.